deeptir18/cornflakes-scripts/README.md

 ## Hardware
 ## Profile
 ## Configuring machine after experiment instantiation.
+0. After the cloudlab UI indicates that the startup scripts have _finished_ running, please reboot (power cycle) each of the machines.
+This loads the newly installed Mellanox drivers.
-1. After the cloudlab experiment summary indicates the initialization scripts have finished running, please log into each of the server and client nodes and run the following.
+1. After the cloudlab UI indicates the machines have rebooted, please log into each of the server and client nodes and run the following (on all nodes).
 Note that `$USER` refers to your cloudlab username.
 ```
+## clone and build cornflakes (output should indicate a git clone and
+## compilation of the code)
+## after this script runs:
+## cornflakes is at /mydata/$USER/cornflakes
+## cornflakes-scripts is at /mydata/$USER/cornflakes-scripts
+/local/repository/clone_cornflakes.sh

 ## installs hugetlbfs
 sudo /mydata/$USER/cornflakes/install/install-hugepages.sh 7500
-## turns of any turboboost related settings by enabling a constant frequency
+## disables c-states
 sudo /mydata/$USER/cornflakes/install/set_freq.sh
 ```
 2. To run any cornflakes experiments, Cornflakes requires a config file that looks like the following.
-Please fill in at `/mydata/$USER/config/cluster_config.yaml`
+Please fill in at `/mydata/$USER/config/cluster_config.yaml`; this is a [sample config](sample_config.md)
    - PCI address && hardware interface:
         1. [Server] ssh into the server and run `ifconfig`.
 See which interface name matches the assigned ip 192.168.1.1.
 For d6525-100g machines,